hyperledger/indy-hipe/text/attachments/README.md

 they don't support.

 The `links` field is plural (an array) to allow multiple locations to be offered for the same content.
+This allows an agent to fetch attachments using whichever mechanism(s) are best suited to its individual needs and capabilities.

 By allowing attachments to be incorporated by reference, it becomes possible to send brief descriptors of attachments and to make the downloading of the heavy